Things to do in the city of Kraków (Cracow) with kids

 Visiting the Museum of Japanese Art and Culture is an excellent idea, for example, after a walk to the Wawel Hill with the Royal Castle – the Japanese museum is located on the other side of the Vistula River from the Royal Castle and can be reached in a 10-minute walk over the bridge.

-The museum is not large, usually not crowded, it offers temporary exhibitions, e.g. an exhibition of kimonos.
-It offers guide services for groups and families (you can book a guide for a family tour also in English).
+The museum is not large, usually not crowded, and offers temporary exhibitions, e.g., an exhibition of kimonos.
+It provides guide services for groups and families (you can also book a guide for a family tour in English).
 You will find detailed information on their website (plan your visit).

 Photo source: Muzeum Sztuki i Techniki Japońskiej Manggha